Best Podcast Microphones: Top Picks for Every Budget and Setup

 Best premium podcast microphones

-The Shure MV7X and the RØDE PodMic are some of the best premium podcast microphones on the market.
-Not only do they offer superior audio quality, but they come with multi-year warranties backed by brand guarantees.
+The Shure MV7X and the RØDE PodMic are two of the strongest premium options on the market.
+Both offer superior audio quality and come with multi-year warranties.

 If you’re looking for additional premium options, we have some suggestions below: